Wonder (Palacio novel): Spinoff/prequel

+Stage Adaptation

+From December 2025 to February 2026, the American Repertory Theatre in Boston, Massachusetts showed a stage version of Wonder, titled "Wonder the Musical".
+The main cast included Melvin Abston as Mr. Tushman, Raymond J. Lee as Mr. Browne, Javier Muñoz as Nate Pullman, Alison Luff as Isabel Pullman, and Pearl Sun and Mrs. Petosa/Mrs. Albans.
+The role of Auggie was double-cast with Garrett McNally performing at certain shows and Max Voehl at others.
+Both actors have facial differences, with McNally having Treacher Collins Syndrome and Voehl having a bilateral cleft lip and palate.

 Related books

 Auggie & Me

 Auggie & Me is a companion book to Wonder.
 It contains three stories, each telling the events of Wonder from different perspectives.
 The first story, called "The Julian Chapter," is told from the point of view of school bully Julian, explaining why he mistreats Auggie.
 The second, called "Pluto," focuses on Auggie's life before Beecher Prep and is told from the point of view of Christopher, Auggie's oldest friend.
 The third is called "Shingaling" and is told from the point of view of Auggie's classmate Charlotte, who, in Wonder, is the first person that is nice to him at Beecher Prep; it focuses on relationships and events between some of the girls in Auggie's year, such as Ximena Chin, Summer Dawson, and Maya Markowitz.

 Though originally published separately, the three stories were eventually grouped together and sold as one book.

 365 Days of Wonder

 In Wonder, Auggie's teacher Mr. Browne assigns a precept to each month.
 365 Days of Wonder contains 365 of his precepts as well as some of Mr. Browne's thoughts after every month.